futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘terra’
+    Packages required but not available: 'mlr3', 'data.table', 'terra'

+    Packages suggested but not available for checking:
+      'mlr3learners', 'paradox'

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.